flaneurette/SurfView-Browser/FAQ.md

 Q: I get an error: NOENT, file cannot be found.

 A: This is because of Windows defender folder protection (controlled folder access).
-Either whitelist SurfView as an app, or disable protected folders.
+Either whitelist SurfView as an app, or disable protected folders to /Documents/.